Tranquility2/python-design-patterns/docs/behavioral_design_patterns/observer.md

-# **Observer design pattern**
+# **Observer Design Pattern**

 Watchful Eyes, Timely Updates, A Symphony of Awareness

-> In essence, the Observer design pattern transforms your code into a buzzing newsroom, where objects stay tuned for the latest updates, reacting with agility and awareness to any changes in their surroundings.
+> In essence, the Observer Design Pattern transforms your code into a buzzing newsroom, where objects stay tuned for the latest updates, reacting with agility and awareness to any changes in their surroundings.
 This promotes decoupled communication, efficient updates, and a dynamic ecosystem of informed objects.

+---

 ## Workflow